Spotify Premium: Cancelled

 Personally, I like to own my music; meaning I can do what I want with it including put it on all of my devices.
 I’m not a music renter, I’m an appreciator and I buy music I like.
 I don’t want to pay $9.99 per month simply for the privilege of renting a song or album to play on my phone and then still have to pay money to buy it for my collection.
 That’s crazy!

-My wife and I share an iTunes library but we can’t really share a Spotify account.
+wife ex-wife and I share shared an iTunes library but we can’t share a Spotify Premium account.

 While we have some similar tastes, we also enjoy vastly different music.
 We put totally different playlists and types of music on our respective phones.
 On Spotify, even if we both load the app, we are now sharing one set of playlists, with no folders to differentiate between mine and hers.
 Furthermore, we can’t listen simultaneously, forcing us into 2 premium accounts.
 That’s $20 per month!